Democratic congressman's staff attacked by man with baseball bat | KRDO

 Connolly told CNN that the assailant who entered his office and attacked two of his aides did so with a metal bat.
 The attacker struck one senior aide in the head with the metal bat, he said.
 The attacker also hit an intern — on her first day on the job — in the side with the bat.

-In a statement earlier Monday, Connolly said that both aides were taken to the hospital with non-life threatening injuries and the man was arrested.
+In a statement earlier Monday, Connolly said that both aides were taken to the hospital with non-life threatening injuries, and City of Fairfax Police Department arrested the man.

-US Capitol Police identified the suspect in the attack as as 49-year-old Xuan Kha Tran Pham of Fairfax, Virginia.
+The suspect, whom US Capitol Police identified as 49-year-old Xuan Kha Tran Pham of Fairfax is facing charges for one count of aggravated malicious wounding and one count of malicious wounding, USCP stated.

+“At this time, it is not clear what the suspect’s motivation may have been,” USCP said in their statement.
+“Based on what we know right now, investigators do not have any information that the suspect was known to the USCP.”

+Pham suffers from schizophrenia, his father said in an interview with CNN, and had previously been charged with assaulting a law enforcement officer before the charge was subsequently dropped, records show.

 The attacker, who is a constituent from his district but who Connolly says he doesn’t know, caused wide damage in his office, shattering glass in a conference room and breaking computers along the way.